magmide/magmide/posts/intro-verification-logic-in-rok.md

-The most common and simplest way we can make provable assertions about our programs is by enhancing our types with *subset predicates*.
+The most common and simplest way we can make provable assertions about our programs is by making our types *asserted types*.
 If we want to guarantee that a piece of data will always meet some criteria, we can make assertions about it with the `&` operator.
 Then, any time we assign a value to that type, we have to fulfill a *proof obligation* that the value meets all the assertions of the type.
 More on proofs in a second.

 ```
 // this type will just be represented as a normal usize